 Classic Lobster Newburg Recipe

-Classic lobster Newburg is a fancy hors d'oeuvre that is surprisingly easy to make.
-It looks and feels like the perfect 1980s appetizer, made out of small puff pastry shells that are filled with lobster meat, cooked in cream and Madeira wine, and thickened with an egg.
+Classic lobster Newburg is a fancy hors d'oeuvre that looks and feels like the perfect 1980s appetizer.
+It's made out of small puff pastry shells that are filled with lobster meat that has been cooked in cream and Madeira wine, and thickened with an egg.
 You can pop it in your mouth from a party tray in one or two bites, or grab a couple and pair them with a salad for a light lunch.
 What could be more decadent than that?
+Yet this little appetizer is deceptively easy to make, says food blogger and photographer Ksenia Prints of At the Immigrant's Table.
+You'll be amazed to discover how quickly it comes together, and how good it tastes when it's all wrapped up in a pretty little puff pastry package.

 Nowadays, it's rare to find lobster Newburg on restaurant menus, but it remains a classic dinner party favorite.
-Serve it inside puff pastry shells or toast points for an easy, elegant appetizer that comes together in minutes.
+Serve it inside puff pastry shells or with toast points for an easy, elegant appetizer that comes together in minutes.
 Consider making this delightful bite for your next impressive dinner party or get-together.

 Gather the ingredients for classic lobster Newburg

-First, let's get the answer to your big question out of the way: no, you do not need to cook a live lobster to make lobster Newburg.
+First, let's get the answer to your big question out of the way: No, you do not need to cook a live lobster to make lobster Newburg.
 For this classic dish, you can use fresh lobster or lobster tail meat.
 You can also substitute frozen or even canned lobster meat for the fresh version.
-This makes a dish that used to be the purview of the rich and famous more accessible and affordable for the rest of us!

 Other than lobster meat, we will use butter, egg yolks, heavy cream, and dry sherry or Madeira wine in our filling.
 The only seasoning we need is fresh parsley, salt, and nutmeg (or chili powder), a subtle slate of spices meant to not overpower the delicate flavor of the lobster meat.

 Finally, to serve lobster Newburg, you can use puff pastry shells or even just a simple slice of toast.
-If using toast, it is customary to cut it into triangles or crustless squares for a classic neat visual presentation.
+If using toast, it is customary to cut it into triangles or crustless squares for a classic, neat visual presentation.

 Prep the ingredients and separate the egg yolks